 Double trigger accelerations are best placed to align the interests of the founder/employee and the acquiring interest.
 The acceleration allows companies to continue to incentivize loyalty over the vesting period with equity compensation, and they allow companies that have just acquired new properties to avoid the large cash payouts that can occur as the result of a single trigger.
 Because of this, the trigger conditions of founders and key employees will likely come up in any merger and acquisition (M & A) negotiations.

 On the employee side, double trigger acceleration serves as financial compensation and two scenarios can play out: you may have unvested shares, and therefore one of three things is likely to happen, or you may have vested shares.
 In the case that the new management deems it financially or otherwise advantageous to terminate the founder or otherwise change the terms of the founder’s employment after acquisition, the founder’s shares vest.
 In some cases, the threat of the double trigger may be used as leverage to shore up a hostile situation.

 Most contracts include clauses specifying the period of the second trigger event relative to the acquisition.
 A particularly generous term would cover the time period 3 months before and extend a year after the qualifying event.
-Because these events impact the amount of vested equity that is available over a certain period of time, there may be additional tax liabilities related to them—even if you’ve taken a section 83b election
+Because these events impact the amount of vested equity that is available over a certain period of time, there may be additional tax liabilities related to them—even if you’ve filed a section 83 (b) election.

 - Single-trigger accelerations cause the full or partial vesting of employee stock when a company changes control.

 - Double-trigger accelerations are more popular in the startup world today.

 - The typical triggers of a double trigger acceleration are change in control of the company ownership and the termination of the employee without cause.

 - Most founder share purchase agreements include terms for a pre-authorized buyback of unvested shares.
 This is also common in employment agreements for early startup employees.